Junipers & Allies

 Introduced from eastern Asia and represented by a wide variety of forms that were selected and propagated in cultivation.
 Though not officially recorded from East Anglia by botanists, cultivated varieties in this group are very common in amenity landscape plantings throughout the region, especially around parks, larger commercial buildings and car parks.
 It has only recently been confirmed through DNA research that Pfitzer Junipers are hybrids between Juniperus chinensis and J. sabina, so older publications tend to list them as cultivated forms of J. chinensis (or sometimes under the name Juniperus x media).

 Because of the confusion caused by earlier misidentifications between Pfitzer and Chinese Junipers, there seems to be no, readily available, reference that serves to help tell these two apart.
 In general, Pfitzer Juniper is likely to be a relatively low, broadly spreading plant with branches spreading out at less than 45 degrees to the vertical, though some may eventually reach 2.5-3m in height.
 Adult leaves dull grey-green, bright green or yellow-green, according to variety, scale-like and densely overlapping.
-Juvenile leaves longer, prickle-tipped and typically blue-grey in colour, appearing in opposite pairs.
+Juvenile leaves longer, prickle-tipped and typically blue-grey in colour, appearing in opposite pairs or whorls of three.
 Male and female flowers carried on separate plants.
 Fruit on female plants a typical, blue-grey, juniper berry.

 Chinese Juniper Juniperus chinensis